Don’t Wait for An Accident to Discover You’re Not Adequately Covered

 The Federal Insurance Office study took a hard look at just why so many Florida drivers don’t have adequate motor vehicle insurance.
 Their research was meant to illustrate the affordability of car insurance throughout each state, and defined the cost or car insurance as a percentage of overall household income.
 The study showed that roughly 41% of Florida residents live in what was defined in the report as “under-served” areas of the state.
 They went on to describe under-served areas as those with a ‘high concentration of minorities and low or moderate incomes.’

 The study detailed that auto insurance costs that exceeded 2% or more of the average household’s annual income was considered unaffordable.
 In Florida, that translates to 30% of people living in the under-served areas being unable to afford car insurance.

 The irony is clear – you need car insurance to be able to drive to work, to earn a paycheck.
 But if car insurance is too expensive for such a large percentage of the state’s population, too many people often choose to drive without coverage.

-The Goldberg Noone law firm has posted several blogs on what to do if you’re hit by an uninsured driver, and you can also read the entire Federal Insurance Office’s report here.
+The Goldberg Noone Abraham law firm has posted several blogs on what to do if you’re hit by an uninsured driver, and you can also read the entire Federal Insurance Office’s report here.

 The bottom line is simple; don’t sit back and wonder what’s going to happen if you are ever unfortunate enough to find yourself involved in any type of motor vehicle crash.
-One simple, free phone call to Goldberg Noone, LLC, at 239-461-5508 to speak to one of our personal injury attorneys will be all it takes to get the answers you’re looking for.
+One simple, free phone call to Goldberg Noone Abraham, at 239-461-5508 to speak to one of our personal injury attorneys will be all it takes to get the answers you’re looking for.
 We’re always available to help you begin to get your life back together.